PatrickMurrayJnr/ReportEngine/README.md

 Splits report on attrubute.
 Has different layouts per attrubite.

 09. TxtExport <br/>
-Out put file as a Txt file.
+Output file as a Txt file.

 10. GetDocumentFromArchive <br/>
 Gets document from the document archive.